hbellows/rainOrShine-fe/README.md

 1. Fork or clone this repo
 2. Run npm install
 3. Run npm start
-4. Navigate to localhost:8080 to use the application locally, or
+4. Navigate to https://localhost:8080 to use the application locally
-5. See the deployed version [here](https://hbellows.github.io/rainOrShine-fe/)
+5. Or, use the deployed version [here](https://hbellows.github.io/rainOrShine-fe/)

 ## To Do
 1. User account creation functionality (GET /api/v1/users)